-Service revenue accounts, central support services and trading accounts are charged an accounting estimate of the cost of holding non-current assets during the year.
+Services, support services and trading accounts are charged an accounting estimate of the cost of holding non-current assets during the year.
 This comprises:

 - Depreciation attributable to the assets used by the relevant service - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which losses can be written off - amortisation of intangible assets used by the service.